-The app also works to highlight the growing ubiquity of GPS, particularly since it was incorporated in smart phones.
+The app also works to highlight the growing ubiquity of GPS, particularly since it was incorporated in smartphones.
 GPS seems entirely absent until we accept requests to transmit our phones’ location but PURE FLOW 2.0 reveals its signals are always present whether we will it or not; they’re just invisible to the eye.
 With the app, what is always there but otherwise imperceptible is rendered audible and visible, showing that, like many other powerful techno-scientific systems, GPS functions outside our loci of control.
-In the artist’s own words, “I try to […] reposition these technologies so there’s not a single given form in which they’re presented.”

 How has your work and research on microscopy and blood developed?

 For the work I produced for the project showcase, I recontextualised some of the microscopy images onto old black-and-white TV monitors, exploring the relationship between types of biological and media transmission and ideas of media archaeology.
-Cell culture dates from the 1950s – the HeLa cells were the first immortal cell line – so it seemed very fitting to exhibit these vintage, slightly ‘50s monitors.
-I was trying to reposition the relationship between biology and consumer technology.
-We’re not necessarily used to thinking about the history of cell culture in terms of consumerism and domesticity.
-But lab culture has enormous impacts on what we think of as the everyday, of our lived experience, particularly I would say of women’s bodies.
+Cell culture dates from the 1950s – the HeLa cells were the first immortal cell line – so exhibiting these vintages, slightly ‘50s monitors seemed very fitting.

 You seem to be challenging science’s supposed neutrality.

-I found I was peering onto a miniature Arctic scene, like the ones I saw on my residency there.
-These shifts in scale are really important because they can’t be ordinarily grasped through rational logic.
-I’ve often felt drawn to the relationship between the micro and the macro and there’s a vertiginous threshold, a precariousness between these spaces.
+I found I was peering into a miniature Arctic scene, like the ones I saw during my residency there.
+These scale shifts are important because they can’t be ordinarily grasped through rational logic.
+I’ve often felt drawn to the relationship between the micro and the macro, and there’s a vertiginous threshold, a precariousness between these spaces.
 I’m always trying to challenge the fixed point of view, its security and the political, military and techno-scientific systems that uphold the privilege of that viewpoint.

-How does this sense of vertigo play out in your video works?
+How does this sense of vertigo play out in your video work?

 How does the app you exhibited at TRANSMEDIALE 2013, Pure Flow 2.0, simultaneously orientate and disorientate the user?

-Before making the work, I became very aware of how people were using Sat-Navs and smart phones linked to GPS.
+Before making the work, I became very aware of how people used Sat-Navs and smartphones linked to GPS.
 People seemed more orientated by the screen that they were looking at than their immediate environment.
-We are losing skills of orientation.
-Where you might have read a map or intuited your way through an environment, now we rely on GPS, which creates some very precarious situations.
+We are losing the skills of orientation.
+Where you might have read a map or intuited your way through an environment, we rely on GPS, creating some very precarious situations.